 Is the Bearaby Napper Worth It?

-Yes.
-We know a $249 blanket is out of many shoppers' budgets, but if you're considering buying an oversized, chunky knit blanket that can easily cost upwards of $300, why not spend that money on a similar-looking blanket that's specifically designed to help you sleep better?
-We could also see a Bearaby Napper making a great splurge-worthy gift for someone on whom you'd normally spend that amount, maybe your significant other, a loved one coping with an anxiety disorder or insomnia or someone who you struggle to come up good gift ideas for like a grandparent.
+Yes, a couple of hundred dollars sounds like a lot for a blanket, but if you're considering buying an oversized, chunky knit blanket that can easily cost upwards of $300, why not spend that money on a similar-looking blanket that's specifically designed to help you sleep better and feel calmer?
+We could also see a Bearaby Napper making a great splurge-worthy gift for someone on whom you'd normally spend that amount, maybe your significant other, a loved one coping with an anxiety disorder or insomnia or someone for whom you struggle to come up with good gift ideas, like a grandparent.

 Considering the hand-crafted construction, the appearance that makes us want to keep it on display 24/7, the sustainable materials we feel good about bringing into our homes and the machine-wash care, we think Bearaby's weighted blanket is a great value and worth splurging on for yourself or a loved one.